Seattle Mariners Hall of Fame

 The Seattle Mariners Hall of Fame is an American museum and hall of fame for the Seattle Mariners of Major League Baseball.
-It is located at T-Mobile Park in the SoDo district of downtown Seattle.
+It is located in T-Mobile Park in the SoDo district of downtown Seattle.

 Museum overview

-Seattle Mariners former chairman and CEO John Ellis announced on June 14, 1997, the creation of a Mariners Hall of Fame.
-It is operated by the Seattle Mariners organization.
-It honors the players, staff, and other individuals that greatly contributed to the history and success of the Mariners franchise.
+On June 14, 1997, then-Mariners chairman and CEO John Ellis announced the creation of a Mariners Hall of Fame.
+It is operated by the Seattle Mariners.
+The museum honors the players, staff, and other individuals that greatly contributed to the history and success of the Mariners.
 It is located at the Baseball Museum of the Pacific Northwest in T-Mobile Park.
 Inductees are selected on the criteria that they spent at least five seasons in a Mariners uniform and have been retired from baseball for two seasons.
-Inductees include Alvin Davis, Dave Niehaus, Jay Buhner, Edgar Martínez, Randy Johnson, Dan Wilson, Lou Piniella, Ken Griffey Jr., Jamie Moyer and Ichiro Suzuki.
+Non-uniform employees must work for the Mariners for at least five years.
+Inductees include Alvin Davis, Dave Niehaus, Jay Buhner, Edgar Martínez, Randy Johnson, Dan Wilson, Lou Piniella, Ken Griffey Jr., Jamie Moyer, Ichiro Suzuki, and Félix Hernández.